-If you made an error during input, press the Esc key instead of the Enter key....
-PlanMaker discards what you just typed and restores the original cell content.
+If you made an error during input, press the Esc key instead of the Enter key...
+PlanMaker will discard what you just typed and restore the original cell content.

-Alternatively, use the following buttons of the Edit toolbar:
+Alternatively, you can enter data via the following buttons of the Edit toolbar: